-“When it comes to planned maintenance, the secret, as the name suggests, is in the planning,” explains Keith Johnson, Industry Sector Manager at RS.
+“When it comes to planned maintenance, the secret, as the name suggests, is in the planning,” explains Brendan Free, Industry Sector Manager at RS Components.
 “Ideally, rail firms should have a clear maintenance schedule set out in advance, which means downtime can be chosen to avoid inconvenience to the paying customers.
 This allows engineers and procurement to order any parts they require from trusted suppliers in advance so that they get the best price and the quality of product required.”

-"It's more effective to have a small number of approved suppliers with a consolidated selection of products"Keith Johnson, Industry Sector Manager, RS
+"It's more effective to have a small number of approved suppliers with a consolidated selection of products"Brendan Free, Industry Sector Manager, RS Components

 Focus on priorities

-"A large supplier such as RS can get parts out next day delivery, which is often quicker than internal distribution"Keith Johnson, Industry Sector Manager, RS
+"A large supplier such as RS can get parts out next day delivery, which is often quicker than internal distribution"Brendan Free, Industry Sector Manager, RS Components

 “Many companies hold huge amounts of parts internally that they distribute themselves,” he adds.
 “In some cases, this is correct as they have critical parts on hand, but often, a large supplier such as RS can get these parts out next day delivery, which is quicker than internal distribution.
 By doing this the organisation also saves money on storing parts they are not using.”